-Brown, a Democrat, was the representative for Florida’s 5th congressional district from 2013 to 2016.
+Brown was the representative for Florida’s 5th congressional district and was a Democrat.
+She served from 2013 to 2016.

 In 2016 Brown was convicted for a range of mail violations, wire fraud, defrauding the IRS and related charges.
-The House Committee on Ethics deferred to the Department of Justice.
 In 2016, Brown lost in the primary and in 2017 she was convicted of the charges against her.
 In December 2017, she was sentenced to five years in prison.

 Read our 2016 Report Card for Brown.